zwderek/iKYC-Project/README.md

 An Intelligent Know Your Customer (iKYC) system with facial ID login function by COMP3278 Group 22

 ## How to use
-Switch to folder directly containing this file as working directory
+Switch to folder directly containing this file as working directory.

+Please avoid M1 Mac as PyQt5 is not supported :(
 ### Install Requirements
 All requirements are listed in Requirements.txt, note that it's different from provided, with specific version provided, open the shell and type:
 ```bash